Frequently Asked Questions

 small openings located on the lids or the sliding doors located on each side of the recycle bin.

-#1 through #7 plastic bottles and containers are accepted for recycling.
-The sign on your recycle bins say #3 - #7 plastic containers.
-Does this mean only #3 and only #7 plastic containers are accepted?
+Plastic food, beverage and detergent containers are accepted for recycling.
+The sign on your recycle bins say #1 & #2 Plastics & #3 - #7 Containers.
+What does this mean?

-Can I use a plastic bag to contain my loose recyclable materials (e.g. - office / shredded paper, newspaper, magazines)?
+Can I use a plastic bag to contain my loose recyclable materials (e.g. - office paper, newspaper, or magazines)?

 Plastic bags should not be placed into the recycle bin.
 Residents can contain loose paper materials in paper grocery sacs or reusable plastic bins.